The best HBCUs of 2022

 Historically Black colleges and universities — commonly known as HBCUs — are higher education institutions founded before 1964 whose primary mission is to educate and promote the progress and advancement of Black Americans.

-Today, there are more than 100 HBCUs across the country, and Black students make up 76 percent of the enrollment at these institutions, according to the National Center for Education Statistics.
-They’re considered pillars of the community, especially among minorities, as they provide a quality education for a fraction of the cost of predominantly white institutions.
+Today, there are over 100 HBCUs across the country, and Black students make up 75 percent of the enrollment at these institutions.

 The colleges featured in our list represent the best when it comes to the social and economic mobility they provide to their students.
-They’re affordable, they have low student-to-faculty ratios, they have higher-than-average graduation rates and their graduates are able to secure good-paying jobs.
+They’re affordable, with low student-to-faculty ratios.
+They also have higher-than-average graduation rates and their graduates often secure good-paying jobs.

 University of Maryland Eastern Shore: Best HBCU for a vibrant campus experience